adrien2p/medusa-extender/docs/README.md

 <p align="center">
   <b>:syringe: Medusa on steroid, take your medusa project to the next level with some badass features :rocket:</b></br>
-  <sub>Fully customisable medusa, create custom fields in any entity, implement your own feature or extend existing one in a minutes, make your own architecture or choose the modular architecture provided.
+  <sub>Fully customisable medusa, create custom fields in any entity, implement your own feature or extend existing one in minutes!
+Make your own architecture or choose the modular architecture provided.
         Build a store, marketplace, media store and anything you want to do you can do it.
         Enjoy the full power of Medusa with extra badass features :rocket:<sub>
 </p>